wesleybeckner/data_science_foundations/docs/S3_Model_Selection_and_Validation.md

   3. fit using (training) data
   4. predict using (validation) data

-In C2 S1, I chose our model and hyperparameters preemptively.
+In session 1, I chose our model and hyperparameters preemptively.
 How did I do that?
 In the real world, you won't necessarily have the best intution about how to make these choices.
 In today's session, we will algorithmize the way we approach choosing and training a model

 Note: I will import libraries at the beginning of this notebook, as is good practice, but will reimport them as they are used to remind ourselves where each method came from!